Huawei denies Chinese government subsidies

-The claims, published on Christmas Day, continue to underline the acrimonious relationship between Huawei and the US, with the company recently complaining that it was subject to cyberattacks and staff harassment by US authorities.
+The claims, published on Christmas Day by the Wall Street Journal, continue to underline the acrimonious relationship between Huawei and the US.

+The company recently complaining that it was being subjected to cyberattacks and staff harassment by US authorities, despite repeatedly claiming its innocence.

 - Review: Huawei P Smart